Almost-monochromatic sets and the chromatic number of the plane: Introduction

 We call a colouring a \emph{finite colouring}, if it uses finitely many colours.
 An \emph{infinite arithmetic progression} in $\mathbb{R}^d$ is a similar copy of $\mathbb{N}$.
-A colouring is \emph{arithmetic progression-free} if it does not contain a monochromatic infinite arithmetic progression.
-Motivated by its connections to the chromatic number of the plane,\footnote{The connection is described in details in the the proof of Theorem~\ref{latticeboq}.} we propose to study the following problem.
+From now on we will use the abbreviation AP for infinite arithmetic progression.
+A colouring is \emph{AP-free} if it does not contain a monochromatic infinite arithmetic progression.

+Motivated by its connections to the chromatic number of the plane,\footnote{The connection is described in details later; see Theorems~\ref{human}, \ref{latticeboq} and \ref{implication}.} we propose to study the following problem.